Water-Melon/Melang/docs/lib/sys.md

 ##### bool

-Get bool value of a variable.
+Convert the variable to a boolean value.

 ```
 sys.bool(var);